CybernetSamurai/Practical_IoT_Hacking/Chapter4/DTP_Spoofing/README.md

 | SWITCH2 | Fa0/2 | CAMERA_02        | VLAN 20 | Access          |

 ### VPCS Static IPv4 Configuration
-To keep the lab simple, both **CAMERA_01** and **CENTRAL_SERVER** are implemented using [VPCS](https://docs.gns3.com/docs/emulators/vpcs/) (Virtual PC Simulator) appliances.
+To keep the lab simple, both **CAMERA_01** and **CAMERA_02** are implemented using [VPCS](https://docs.gns3.com/docs/emulators/vpcs/) (Virtual PC Simulator) appliances.
 This provides a lightweight way to simulate basic IoT device connectivity within the network.
-The following command assigns an IP address and saves it across reboots.
+The following commands assign an IP address and saves it across reboots.
 <pre>
   VPCS> ip 192.168.0.x/24
   VPCS> save